Obi-Wan Kenobi doesn't need a season 2

 There's also not a whole lot of wriggle room left on the Star Wars timeline when so much of Obi-Wan's story has already been told.
 He's destined to defeat his longtime rival Darth Maul on the sands of Tatooine, as seen in Star Wars Rebels, and the original trilogy brings the rest of his story to a close.
 Even going back to the past would be difficult, with Obi-Wan's adventures with Ahsoka Tano and Anakin, his star-crossed relationship with Duchess Satine Kryze of Mandalore, and his clashes with General Grevious and Asajj Ventress fully explored in The Clone Wars series.
 Yes, we could see Obi-Wan on a spiritual journey with his mentor Qui-Gon, as was the original idea for the second of three scrapped Obi-Wan Kenobi movies.
 But that alone isn't enough to build out another six episodes around, and with just about every other aspect of Obi-Wan's life covered elsewhere, further storytelling opportunities are seriously limited.

-Plus, while it's true that the series left a few dangling plot threads such as the Path – a network dedicated to rescuing Order 66 survivors – and Jedi being kept on ice by the Inquisitors, the rest of that tale can be told without Obi-Wan.
+Plus, while it's true that the series left a few dangling plot threads such as the Path – a network dedicated to rescuing Order 66 survivors – and the Inquisitors' ongoing efforts to wipe out the Jedi, the rest of that tale can be told without Obi-Wan.
 Instead, Moses Ingram's Reva could be the central character, continuing the redemption arc she began in the Obi-Wan Kenobi finale and bringing her full circle with her origins as a Jedi youngling.
 The character has a lot of potential and a spin-off series of her own would be the perfect way to fulfill it.

 Of course, it would be undeniably brilliant to see McGregor and Christensen again – and with both actors eager to return, it seems a waste not to bring them back into the galaxy somehow.
 More interesting options lie beyond Obi-Wan Kenobi season 2, though.
 For example, they could appear together as Force ghosts in the Disney Plus shows, offering guidance to Luke, Ahsoka, and even baby Grogu.
 In fact, Christensen is already reportedly reprising his role in the upcoming Ahsoka show (though that's not confirmed).
 Then there's the possibility of a Darth Vader spin-off starring Christensen, which would have far more storytelling freedom than an Obi-Wan Kenobi season 2.